Shivter14/SysShivt-tools/upgrade/README.md

-Files in this directory are reqired for upgrading SysShivt tools
+Files in this directory are required for upgrading SysShivt tools